couchdeveloper/RXPromise/README.md

 5. Then, if this succeeded, update the UI on the main thread.
 6. Catch any error from above steps.

-**The following implementation will implement these steps:**

-Suppose, we have implemented the following _asynchronous_ methods utilizing `RXPromise`:
+Suppose, we have already implemented the following _asynchronous_ methods:

 In the View Controller:
 ```objective-c